Bile Duct Cancer (Cholangiocarcinoma) (cont.)

-Unfortunately, bile duct tumors may not cause any symptoms until they have often grown in size and the cancer has spread (metastasized) from beyond its original location.
-Abdominal pain is often a late symptom and is usually located in the right upper quadrant of the belly and may be associated with an enlarged liver.
+Unfortunately, bile duct tumors may not cause any symptoms until they have grown in size and the cancer has spread (metastasized) from beyond its original location.
+Abdominal pain is often a late symptom and is usually located in the right upper quadrant of the belly and may be associated with a tender, enlarged liver.

-History and physical examination are key to clues for the diagnosis of bile duct cancer.
+History and physical examination are key clues for the diagnosis of bile duct cancer.
 Painless jaundice (yellow/orange coloring of the skin) may be the only initial clue.
 The history often includes reviewing alcohol use, drug use or recent illnesses that can be associated with hepatitis, or inflammation of the liver.
 Other symptoms may be weight loss, loss of appetite, weakness, loss of energy, and easy bruising or bleeding (factors that clot the blood are manufactured in the liver and loss of liver function may decrease the clotting factors in the bloodstream).

-The physical examination may be used to detect tenderness in the abdomen, especially in the right upper quadrant beneath the ribs, where the liver is located.
+The physical examination may be useful in detecting tenderness in the abdomen, especially in the right upper quadrant beneath the ribs (where the liver is located).
 A quarter of patients with bile duct cancer will have an enlarged liver that can be palpated or felt on exam.
-On general exam, the patient is often jaundiced, having yellow tinged skin.
-This may be seen most easily in the white portion (sclerae) of the eyes.
+On general exam, the patient is often jaundiced, having yellow-tinged skin.
+This may be seen most easily in the white portion (sclerae) of the eyes or under the tongue.

-Jaundice is not normal and blood tests are often ordered by the health care professional.
-Testing often includes assessment of liver enzymes, bilirubin levels, complete blood count, electrolytes, BUN and creatinine, and INR/PTT (international normalized ratio/partial thromboplastin time) and PT (prothrombin time).
-Imaging may be helpful including ultrasound, CT scan, and MRI.
+Blood tests are often ordered to assess liver function.
+Liver enzymes (AST, ALT, GGT), bilirubin levels, complete blood count, electrolytes, BUN and creatinine, and INR/PTT (international normalized ratio/partial thromboplastin time) and PT (prothrombin time).